EU warns Poland it will pay for challenging common law

 "EU competencies have clear boundaries, we must not remain silent when those boundaries are breached.
 So we are saying yes to European universalism, but we say no to European centralism," he said.

-A succession of members of the European Parliament stood up to castigate the Polish leader after he ended his speech, while some EU ministers gathering for a meeting in Luxembourg added their voices to the chorus of criticism.
+A succession of members of the parliament then stood up to castigate the Polish leader, while some EU ministers gathering for a meeting in Luxembourg joined the chorus of criticism.

-"Europe will not digest the end of the rule of law," Luxembourg Foreign Minister Jean Asselborn told reporters.
-"Europe will die from such a development...
-Europe has been built on democracy, liberty, respect - and the rule of law."
-(Additional reporting by Kate Abnett and Sabine Siebold Writing by John Chalmers)
+Finland's minister for European affairs said compromise could not be the solution and the European Commission must act.

+"We do not want to escort anyone out," Tytti Tuppurainen told reporters.
+"We respect the wish of the Polish people to be inside the EU and continue as members of the EU, but we will not compromise the value base of the EU."